WriskHQ/DataDocs/documentation/policy_transaction-properties-the-asset-schema.md

 ## code

-A unique idenitifer for the asset
+A unique idenitifer for the asset over it's lifetime.

 `code`